abhisekjha/pqc_aes_multipath/README.md

 # Secure Messaging with Kyber and AES-256

-This project demonstrates how to securely encrypt packets of messages using AES-256, with the AES session keys being securely exchanged using Kyber, a post-quantum cryptographic algorithm.
+This project demonstrates how to securely encrypt packets of messages using AES-256, with the keys being securely exchanged using Kyber, a post-quantum cryptographic algorithm.
 The process ensures that the encrypted messages are protected against both classical and quantum attacks.

 ## Check Out the Webpage to learn more